SamMorrowDrums/ViewMachine/README.md

 ### Contributing to the Project

 Devlopers and Users of Latest Branch, there are a bunch of new types.
-Documentation is not completed, but has begun, as we move towards version 0.1.x

-**The latest Documentation is available on the [Wiki](https://github.com/SamMorrowDrums/ViewMachine/wiki)**

-The original documentation has been removed, as the current branch contains none of the original code, and it has been permenantly depricated.